5 Phases of a Project Life Cycle

 So, what are the four phases of an improvement project plan?
 Let’s take a brief look:

 - Plan.
-At a planning stage, you identify the problems you have in your project by collecting the data by examining project segments.
+At a planning phase, you identify the problems you have in your project by collecting the data by examining project segments.
 After, you analyze the data gathered and plan how to implement those changes.

 We hope you enjoyed reading our intro to what are the 5 phases of a project.
 Understanding project management process groups is a crucial skill to have to: